russtoku/test-mail-server/README.md

 This SMTP server just fits my needs and will remain so.
 You are welcome to use it and I hope you find it helpful.

 *TODO:* The IMAP server part is coming.
-It may take the form of a website to read and send messsages.
+I may add a website to read and send messsages.

 ## Run the mail server